-The West Footscray Neighbourhood Plan has been prepared to respond to the changing population and development activity in West Footscray.
-While the incremental infill development which is generally spread across the study area is expected to continue, the Barkly Street corridor provides particular opportunities for growth.
+The Plan has been prepared to respond to the changing population and development activity in West Footscray.
+The incremental infill development which is generally spread across the study area is expected to continue however the Barkly Street corridor provides new opportunities for growth.

-There is renewed development interest around the West Footscray Neighbourhood Activity Centre (Barkly Village) and West Footscray Railway Station.
-In these areas, integrating land use and transport will play a crucial role in providing new housing choices, well connected communities and promoting sustainable travel.
+There is renewed development interest around the West Footscray Neighbourhood Activity Centre (Barkly Village) and West Footscray Railway Station therefore integrating land use and transport will play a crucial role in providing new housing choices, well connected communities and promoting sustainable travel.

 The City of Maribyrnong is experiencing steady population and housing growth.
-In particular West Footscray's population is forecast to grow from 12,152 in 2016 to 14,247 by 2031, with an additional 800 new dwellings forecast.
+In particular West Footscray's population is forecast to grow from 12,152 in 2016 to 14,247by 2031\, with an additional 800 new dwellings forecast\.
 Community services, facilities and open space need to respond to the growth of West Footscray and its changing demographics.

 The Plan provides a vision for West Footscray with objectives, strategies and actions to achieve the vision.
 In conjunction with other relevant Council strategies, the Plan provides guidance on:

-- Land use and built form
+- Land use and built form.

-- Access and movement
+- Access and movement.

 - Community infrastructure and open space.